INSUBCONTINENT EXCLUSIVE:

 Russian law enforcement authorities charged two more military officers with taking bribes, investigators said Monday, the latest in a string

-of arrests linked to alleged corruption in Russia's Defense Ministry.Ivan Populovsky, the head of a military representative's office, and
+of arrests linked to alleged corruption in Russia's Defense Ministry.Ivan Populovsky, the head of a military representative's office,

-his subordinate, Grigory Zorin, allegedly received over 11 million rubles ($120,000) from two companies that supplied electrical goods and
+and his subordinate, Grigory Zorin, allegedly received over 11 million rubles ($120,000) from two companies that supplied electrical goods

-cables to the Defense Ministry.In return, the men were expected to weaken their oversight of the goods and give the companies "other
+and cables to the Defense Ministry.In return, the men were expected to weaken their oversight of the goods and give the companies "other

-privileges and preferences" when carrying out state contracts, said Russia's Investigative Committee, which probes major crimes."During the
+privileges and preferences" when carrying out state contracts, said Russia's Investigative Committee, which probes major crimes."During

-allocated for the needs of state defense orders, is being looked into," the law enforcement agency added.Since late April, a number of
+funds allocated for the needs of state defense orders, is being looked into," the law enforcement agency added.Since late April, a number of

 senior military officials have been arrested on various corruption charges, part of an apparent purge within the military that also saw the